Docs

 Domain Focus Extra artifacts

-DOSE Censoring, operating points, direction-aware bottoms dose_operating_points, dose_pareto_front, diagnostics, direction-head summaries
+DOSE Censoring, operating points, direction-aware bottoms dose_operating_points, dose_pareto_front, diagnostics, direction-head summaries, provenance-weighted bottom-cost signal when fault/semantic splits are present

 RF Resonator response, peak retention, extrapolation signal traces, frequency-response SVGs, qualitative failure packs